For event agencies, marketing/HR and the public sector

 Headsets

-Tip #2: Choose the live streaming platform
+Tip no. 2: Choose the live streaming platform

-Whether you're streaming for the first time or already have some experience, choosing the right platform is one of the most important considerations.
+Regardless of whether you are streaming for the first time or already have some experience, choosing the right platform is one of the most important considerations.
 You should choose a platform that is flexible and reliable.

 • Working in compliance with data protection

-• Deliver best picture and sound quality
+• Deliver the best picture and sound quality

-• Interactivity via chat and polls
+• Interactivity via chat and surveys

 • Enable invitation management